thesephist/ink/README.md

 ### IDE support

 Ink currently has a vim syntax definition file, under `utils/ink.vim`.
-I'm also hoping to support Monaco / VSCode's language definition format soon with LSP support.
+I'm also hoping to support Monaco / VSCode's language definition format soon with LSP support, but those are on the backburner as I use vim full-time and don't have a personal need for more advanced LSP support.